mollyic/cluster_slurms/README.md

 ## Requirements
-1. **run files**: the individual scripts to run on the cluster.
+**Run files**: the individual scripts to run on the cluster.
 Each slurm job corresponds to a single script.
 For example a directory of R scripts (.py) that execute the main script with different sets of parameters.

-### Run files example
+#### Run files example
 `file1.R` and `file2.R` run the main script with different variables.
 The `slurm_loop.sh` will run each of these R files as a job on the HPC.

 ```